 Letters……….From my father, Walter Ronald Spieth to his mother.

-I’ve snuck up on you (Mike here) at the end.
+I’ve snuck up on you at the end.
 A month ago my father, Walter Ronald Spieth, known to most simply as Ron Spieth, passed away from the earth, or returned to it, depending on your beliefs.

 There are no revelations here: dad’s letters, like those of his mother, uncle and grandfather, are simple reminders of family.
 My grandmother, Dorothy Rudick Spieth, saved the little bits of her son’s lives which the youngsters would never have saved on their own.
-My mom did the same thing, and when the children were deemed to have completely flown the nest, albums appeared, loaded with school report cards, class photos - all the stuff which moms are proud of in their children.
+My mom did the same thing, and when the children were deemed to have completely left the nest, albums appeared, loaded with school report cards, class photos - all the stuff which moms are proud of in their children.
 So Dorothy Rudick divided her “archives” and made albums for her three sons, and that’s what I have come into possession of.
-It’s not much, to speak of.
-What my branch got was a complete set of was school Report Cards, a small and precious bunch of photographs, and my dad’s portion of the letters to his mom, written while she was quarantined for a year and a half in a Detroit sanitarium, with tuberculosis.
-It was right at the end of World War Two, and at one point Dorothy’s three sons gathered below their mother’s window and sang The Star Spangled Banner to her.
+It’s not much, actually.
+What my branch got was a complete set of school Report Cards, a small and precious bunch of photographs, and my dad’s portion of the letters to his mom, written while she was quarantined for a year and a half in a Detroit sanitarium, with tuberculosis.
+It was right at the end of World War II, and at one point Dorothy’s three sons gathered below their mother’s window and sang The Star Spangled Banner to her.

 Dad was about nine years old.
 There are sixteen letters, and here is a typical one: